songlab-cal/StableFM/README.md

 Results are stored under `data/results_with_moderators`.

+For convenience, csv files with Benjamini-Hochberg-adjusted p-values are also stored under `data/results_with_moderators/p_values`.

 ## Summary data files

 Summary files containing the 378 functional annotations associated with each fine-mapped variant (stable or top) are stored under `data/all_func_annots`.
 We recommend directly working with these files to reproduce our findings and figures.